vovgou/loxodon-framework/docs/LoxodonFramework_en.md

     The view model is not allowed to depend on the objects of the view layer, but the view layer can depend on the view model, so the dependence of the view on the view model is one-way.
 The view model creates or destroys the view through an interactive request or IDialogService.

-    oThe view model directly calls the application layer Service to process the business.
+    The view model directly calls the application layer Service to process the business.
 The view model can register events to the application layer Service to listen to changes in model object data.
 For example, if the role information changes, then the role service should trigger an event where the role information changes.
 When the view model layer receives the event, it updates the values in the role information view model object to trigger all UI interface changes.

   - View model locator (IViewModelLocator)